jbs4bmx/Olympus/README.md

   // VERSION_SELECTION
   // Choose 1 or more options.
   // Determines the version of the mod to load.
 (Default = FullVersion)
-  // If FullVersion is set to "true", the other 3 options will be ignored.
+  // NOTE 1: If FullVersion is set to "true", the other 3 options will be ignored.
+  // NOTE 2: Set FullVersion to false if using the any of the other 3 options.
   // ====================================================================================================
   "FullVersion": true,
   "MagsOnly": false,